Improving Generalization of Neural Combinatorial Optimization for Vehicle Routing Problems via Test-Time Projection Learning: Detailed Methodology

 3. Thirdly, implement the following Python function:

-\{Template Projection\} \end{dialogbox} \item \textbf{M1 (Structural Mutation):} Targets architectural modifications by presenting a single parent strategy and prompting LLMs to redesign its core operations (e.g., changing anchor point for reference). \begin{dialogbox}[Prompt for M1] I need help designing an innovative coordinate normalize strategy function implemented in PyTorch to normalize a set of nodes' coordinate, aiming to maximize the final negative gap.
-The input is a tensor with shape (batch, num\_nodes, 2) and you must keep the 'all\_coors' be a tensor with the same shape as 'coor1'.
+\{Template Projection\} \end{dialogbox} \item \textbf{M1 (Structural Mutation):} Targets architectural modifications by presenting a single parent strategy and prompting an LLM to redesign its core operations (e.g., changing anchor point for reference). \begin{dialogbox}[Prompt for M1] I need help designing an innovative coordinate normalization strategy function implemented in PyTorch to normalize a set of nodes' coordinates, aiming to maximize the final negative gap.
+The input is a tensor with shape (batch, num\_nodes, 2) and the 'all\_coors' must be a tensor with the same shape as 'coor1'.

 I have one algorithm with its code as follows.
 Algorithm description:

 \{Projection description\}

 Code: